Fintech / Transaction

 Validation Layer

-• Real-time checks for completeness and accuracy
+Real-time checks for completeness and accuracy — catching issues before submission.

 Confirmation Layer